vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 ### Traces normalization/format enforcement

-For cross format operation like `opentelemetry_traces` source to `datadog_traces` sinks or the opposite (Datadog to OpenTelemetry) trace standardization is require so between sinks/sources traces will follow one single universal representation, there is two major possible approach:
+For cross format operation like `opentelemetry` source `traces` output to `datadog_traces` sinks or the opposite (Datadog to OpenTelemetry) trace standardization is require so between sinks/sources traces will follow one single universal representation, there is two major possible approach:

   1. Stick to a `LogEvent` based representation and leverage [Vector event schema][schema-work]
   2. Move traces away from their current representation (as LogEvent) and build a new container based on a set of